SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/sql.md

 3. [Export metrics to Event Hub](/docs/send-data/collect-from-other-data-sources/azure-monitoring/collect-metrics-azure-monitor/#step-3-export-metrics-for-a-particular-resource-to-event-hub).
 Perform below steps for each Azure SQL Database that you want to monitor.
    * Choose `Stream to an event hub` as destination.
    * Select all the metric types under `Metrics` section.
    * Use the Event hub namespace created by the ARM template in Step 2 above.
 You can create a new Event hub or use the one created by ARM template.
 You can use the default policy `RootManageSharedAccessKey` as the policy name.
-This should be same as configured in the Integration -> Trigger settings of the Sumo Logic Function App.
+This should be same as configured in the Sumo Logic Function App **Integration** > **Trigger** settings.

    ![diagnosticsetting.png](/img/send-data/azuresqldatabasediagnosticsetting.png)